mozilla/agithub/README.md

 ##### `header=`

 You can include custom headers as a dictionary supplied to the `headers=` argument.
 Some headers are provided by default (such as User-Agent).
-If these occur in the supplied dictionary, they will be overridden.
+If these occur in the supplied dictionary, the default value will be overridden.

 ##### `body=`

-  If you're using POST, PUT, or PATCH (`post()`, `put()`, and `patch()`), then you should include the body as the `body=` argument.
+If you're using `POST`, `PUT`, or `PATCH` (`post()`, `put()`, and `patch()`), then you should include the body as the `body=` argument.
 The body is serialized to JSON before sending it out on the wire.

 ##### GET Parameters

 Any other arguments to the Python method become GET parameters, and are tacked onto the end of the URL.
 They are, of course, url-encoded for you.

 3. When the response is received, `agithub` looks at its content type to determine how to handle it, possibly decoding it from the